 Abstract

 Germline genetic variability might contribute, at least partially, to the survival of pancreatic ductal adenocarcinoma (PDAC) patients.
 Two recently performed genome-wide association studies (GWAS) on PDAC overall survival (OS) suggested (p<10-5) the association between 30 genomic regions and PDAC OS.
-With the aim to highlight the true associations within these regions, we analyzed 44 SNPs in the 30 candidate regions in 1722 PDAC patients within the PANcreatic Disease ReseArch (PANDoRA) consortium.
+With the aim to highlight the true associations within these regions, we analyzed 44 single-nucleotide polymorphism’s (SNPs) in the 30 candidate regions in 1722 PDAC patients within the PANcreatic Disease ReseArch (PANDoRA) consortium.
 We observed statistically significant associations for five of the selected regions.
 One association in the CTNNA2 gene on chromosome 2p12 (rs1567532, HR=1.75, 95% CI 1.19-2.58, p=0.005) and one in the last intron of the RUNX2 gene on chromosome 6p21 (rs12209785, HR=0.88, 95% CI 0.80-0.98, p=0.014) are of particular relevance.
 In silico analysis strongly suggested a direct, mechanistic link between these two SNPs and pancreatic cancer survival.
 Functional studies are warranted to confirm the link between these genes (or gene mapping in those regions) and PDAC prognosis in order to understand whether these variants may have the potential to impact treatment decisions and design of clinical trials.

 Introduction

 Pancreatic cancer, particularly pancreatic ductal adenocarcinoma (PDAC), the most common form of the disease, is one of the leading causes of cancer deaths in the European Union and in the USA, with a five-year survival of less than 5% (Ferlay, Soerjomataram et al. 2013).
 There is a certain degree of variability in the survival of patients, which is not entirely explained by the traditional prognostic factors such as tumor grade, lymph node and distal metastasis and tumor size (Hidalgo 2010).
 There are growing evidences that germline genetic variability may play a role in the prognosis.
 Several loci have been proposed by candidate gene studies, in pathways such as mitotic regulation (Asomaning, Reid et al. 2008, Couch, Wang et al. 2010), DNA repair (Li, Liu et al. 2006), insulin metabolism (Dong, Javle et al. 2010) and gemcitabine metabolism (Okazaki, Javle et al. 2010).
-Furthermore a SNP associated with cancer risk was found to be weakly associated with overall survival (OS) (Rizzato, Campa et al. 2011).
+Furthermore a single-nucleotide polymorphism (SNP) associated with cancer risk was found to be weakly associated with overall survival (OS) (Rizzato, Campa et al. 2011).
 In addition two genome-wide association studies (GWAS) on PDAC OS have identified several additional loci (Willis, Olson et al. 2012, Wu, Kraft et al. 2012).

 The largest of the two studies was performed by Wu and colleagues in 1005 PDAC cases (Wu, Kraft et al. 2012).
 The study design was a two-phase GWAS with the first stage comprising 642 cases of European descent (from prospective cohort studies) and the second stage 363 cases of Chinese descent (from a retrospective case-control study).
 In the first stage, based on the subjects of European descent, twenty-eight genomic regions showed association with OS, with a statistical significance of at least p<10-5.
 Among these, three regions, 11p15.4, 18p11.21 and 1p36.13 were identified as particularly interesting (p<5x10-7), but still not reaching genome-wide significance level.
 The joint analysis of all 1005 pancreatic cancer cases identified two variants in the SBF2 gene locus on chromosome 11p15.4.
 In particular rs10500715 in SBF2 showed the strongest association with OS, (HR=0.76; 95% CI 0.68-0.84; p=1.72×10−7).
 In another earlier study Willis and colleagues have identified, through a GWAS on 252 PDAC cases, two loci that showed suggestive association with pancreatic cancer OS (p<10-5) (Willis, Olson et al. 2012).